kenkasa/iepdyn/README.md

 ## Introduction

-**IEPDYN (Integral-Equation formalism of Population DYNamics)** is a theoretical and computational framework based on an integral-equation formalism for population dynamics.
-The method provides a systematic approach to extract kinetic information from molecular simulation data without explicitly sampling rare-event trajectories.
+**IEPDYN (Integral-Equation formalism of Population DYNamics)** is an MD-based method that provides a systematic approach to extract kinetic information from molecular simulation data without explicitly sampling rare-event trajectories.

 For more details, see:
 - K. Kasahara, R. Okabe, C. A. Chang, T. Mori, and N. Matubayasi, *J. Chem.
 Phys.* (in press)